Dan J. Harkey

 1. Slash Low-Value Meeting Time to Raise Throughput

 • Shopify’s calendar “purge.”
-In January 2023, Shopify canceled every recurring meeting of ≥3 people, reinstated “no-meeting Wednesdays,” and constrained large meetings to a fixed window.
+In January 2023, Shopify canceled all recurring meetings of three people or more, reinstated “no-meeting Wednesdays,” and limited large meetings to a fixed window.
 The result: time in meetings down ~⅓, on track to save ~322,000 hours in 2023 and deliver ~25% more projects

 • No-Meeting Days at scale.
-A multi-company study (76 firms, >1,000 employees each) found that introducing meeting-free days increased autonomy, communication, engagement, and overall productivity—with the best results around three no-meeting days/week.
+A multi-company study, comprising 76 firms with over 1,000 employees each, found that introducing meeting-free days increased autonomy, communication, engagement, and overall productivity, with the best results observed around three no-meeting days/week.

 • Cognitive load matters.
 Microsoft’s EEG study showed back-to-back video meetings drive cumulative stress, while short breaks reset focus and reduce stress—suggesting structural schedule tweaks can measurably improve cognitive performance.